peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Subtract(
         PeterO.Numbers.EFloat otherValue);

-Subtracts an arbitrary-precision binary float from this instance and returns the result..
+Subtracts an arbitrary-precision binary float from this instance and returns the result.

 <b>Parameters:</b>

- * <i>otherValue</i>: An arbitrary-precision binary float.
+ * <i>otherValue</i>: The number to subtract from this instance's value.

 <b>Returns:</b>